 sudo apt update

-Now that we have added the Docker repository to our server, we need to update the package index one more time:
+Now that we have added the Docker repository, update your package index:

 sudo apt update